antlr/grammars-v4/javascript/README.md

 Some modern JavaScript syntax can not be handled with standard context-free grammars, for example detection of `get` keyword in getters and `get` identifiers in other cases.
-Moreover, some parser options can be defined externally (`use strict`) and should be considered during parse process.
+Moreover, some parser options can be defined externally (`use strict`) and should be considered during parsing process.

 For such complex syntax [actions](https://github.com/antlr/antlr4/blob/master/doc/actions.md) and [predicates](https://github.com/antlr/antlr4/blob/master/doc/predicates.md) are